kruffin/go2radio/README.md

 ## Install

+Clone the repo and copy over to the go advance (or clone directly on the go advance).
+Do the build.

+Now there are two options to get it into the carousel to run:

+1. An additional program within the settings gear menu.
+2. Add another system into the carousel just for this and potentially other programs.

+### Option 1 - Existing Settings Gear

 Put a shell script in /opt/system/ called something like `go2radio.sh` with the path to the built go2radio binary.

     /home/odroid/src/go2radio/go2radio